GaitiLab/nf-processes/README.md

 ### Workflows

 Workflows represent more complex and linked series of processes.
 Currently there is one workflow in development for split-pipe ParseBio, which in addition to the core split-pipe commands, also runs FastQC, MultiQC, and scrublet.

+## Ruynning scRNA processing pipelines

+Within the **modules** directory are two basic pipelines for processing scRNA-seq data from raw FASTQ files:

+* ParseBio data (to be processed using split-pipe)
+* 10X Genomics data (to be processed using cellranger)

+Below are the links to the specific user documentation for each type of scRNA-seq data.

-## Running the split-pipe pipeline for ParseBio data
+### Running the split-pipe pipeline for ParseBio data

 [parseBio split-pipe analysis pipeline](https://support.parsebiosciences.com/hc/en-us/categories/360004765711-Computational-Support) \
 [split-pipe instructions using Nextflow](modules/split-pipe/README.md)

-## Running the cellranger count pipeline for 10x Genomics scRNA data
+### Running the cellranger count pipeline for 10x Genomics scRNA data

 [cellranger count pipeline for 10X scRNA](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) \
 [cellranger instructions using Nextflow](modules/cellranger/README.md)